Prepare correctly to save Time, Money, and Frustration.

 We find that data collection and cleaning / preparing the equipment go hand-in-hand (See more below).

 The first part of any machinery appraisal is making sure your asset / machinery list is up-to-date and as complete as possible.
 Many times we see this list several years outdated and with vague references to the equipment.
-This often leads appraisers to charge more as they find equipment while onsite or worse to inflate the price going in because they know the asset list is poor and they are “hedging their bets”.
+This often leads appraisers to charge more as they find equipment while onsite or worse to inflate the price going in because they know the asset list is poor, and they are “hedging their bets”.
 Both of these scenarios will cost you more $’s than needed.

 Let’s start by looking at what the perfect asset list should look like.
-There are some key elements to a perfect asset list that if followed, could easily save your business thousands of dollars on a machinery appraisal (at least when dealing with us…).
+There are some key elements to a perfect asset list that, if followed, could easily save your business thousands of dollars on a machinery appraisal (at least when dealing with us…).
 Here are the components of a perfect asset list:

 -